Flowpack/varnish/Documentation/Index.rst

 A command for clearing the Varnish cache is available with ``./flow varnish:clear``, which accepts two optional parameters ``domain`` and ``contentType`` (MIME type).

-Another command for setting the Varnish ip(s) by command line is ``./flow varnish:iplist``, which needs one required parameter ``ip``.
-For multiple ips you can give a comma separated list.

 =========================
 Backend module
 =========================